todogroup/ospo-career-path/module5/README.md

 - All open source software used as components, their origin and confirmed licenses
 - All open source snippets used in either proprietary or third-party software, their originating components, and confirmed licenses
+- All 3rd party software components and snippet without any license
+- (All 3rd party commercial software components and snippets)

 **Assessing the Scope of an Audit**